joyshmitz/oracle/docs/browser-mode.md

 2. **Automation stack** – code lives in `src/browserMode.ts` and is a lightly refactored version of the `oraclecheap` utility:
    - Launches Chrome via `chrome-launcher` and connects with `chrome-remote-interface`.
    - (Optional) copies cookies from the requested browser profile via Oracle’s built-in cookie reader (Keychain/DPAPI aware) so you stay signed in.
-   - Navigates to `chatgpt.com`, switches the model to **GPT-5.2 Pro**, pastes the prompt, waits for completion, and copies the markdown via the built-in “copy turn” button.
+   - Navigates to `chatgpt.com`, switches the model to the requested **GPT-5.2** variant (Auto/Thinking/Instant/Pro), pastes the prompt, waits for completion, and copies the markdown via the built-in “copy turn” button.
    - Immediately probes `/backend-api/me` in the ChatGPT tab to verify the session is authenticated; if the endpoint returns 401/403 we abort early with a login-specific error instead of timing out waiting for the composer.
    - When `--file` inputs would push the pasted composer content over ~60k characters, we switch to uploading attachments (optionally bundled) and wait for ChatGPT to re-enable the send button before submitting the combined system+user prompt.
    - Cleans up the temporary profile unless `--browser-keep-browser` is passed.